Shopify/polaris/src/components/ResourceList/README.md

 ### Development setup (optional)

 If you want to follow along with the code, our setup will be based on Create React App.
-If you’ve never used Create React App, you can get started by using `npx` (NPM 5.2+):
+If you’ve never used Create React App, you can get started by using `npx` (npm 5.2+):

 ```bash
 npx create-react-app my-app